AzadBahramaliDeveloper/fake_news-detection/README.md

-# Fake News Detection Project
+# Dataset Documentation: Fake News Detection

-## Problem Statement

-The goal of this project is to build a machine learning model that can identify fake news articles.
-We will use two datasets, one containing real news and another containing fake news, to train and evaluate the model.

-## Dataset Overview
+## 1. Overview

-Two CSV files are used in this project:

-- Real News Dataset (21,417 entries)

-- Fake News Dataset (23,481 entries)
+This dataset is used for training a machine learning model to classify news articles as either Fake or Real.
+It consists of textual news content and corresponding labels.

-## Dataset Structure
+## 2. Data Structure

-Both datasets contain the following columns:

-- title - The headline of the news article.
+The dataset contains 9,900 rows and 2 columns:

-- text - The main content of the article.
+- Text (object): The content of the news article.

-- subject - The category of the news.
+- Label (object): The classification of the article, either "Fake" or "Real".

-- date - The publication date.

-## Initial Data Analysis
+## 3. Data Cleaning Process

-**Missing Values Check:**
+3.1 Handling Missing Values

-- No missing values found in either dataset.
+- No missing values were found in either the "Text" or "Label" columns.

-- Command used: df.isnull().sum() ✅

-**Data Types:**

-- All columns are of type object (text).

-- The date column may require preprocessing.

-**Duplicate Check:**

-- Running df.duplicated().sum() to identify duplicate rows.

-- Need to decide whether to remove duplicates if found.

-# Next Steps
+3.2 Identifying and Removing Duplicates

+- Initially, 35 duplicate rows were detected.

+- All duplicate rows were successfully removed, ensuring that the dataset contains only unique news articles.

+4. Dataset Quality Summary

+✅ No missing values

-1. Handle duplicate rows (if necessary).
+✅ No duplicate rows

-2. Preprocess the data (e.g., convert dates, clean text).

-3. Split data into training and testing sets.

-4. Train a machine learning model.

-5. Evaluate and optimize the model.

-6. Deploy the model.

-# Data Cleaning: Handling Duplicates

-**Dataset Overview:**
-- The two datasets (True and Fake) were initially inspected for duplicates.
-The True dataset contained 206 duplicate rows, and the Fake dataset contained 3 duplicate rows.

-**Data Cleaning Process:**
-- After detecting duplicates, both datasets were cleaned by removing duplicate rows using the drop_duplicates() method in pandas.

-**Outcome:**
-- After cleaning, no duplicate rows remain in either dataset, confirming that the data is now free of duplicates.

-# Repository Setup

-**GitHub Repository Created: ✅**

-**Files Pushed to GitHub: ✅**
+✅ Balanced structure with well-defined labels

+📂 Memory usage: 154.8 KB